 The goal is to adopt proper implementation of global strategies that can ensure marine and coastal protection and the conservation of the global oceans in general.
 With decades of increasing greenhouse emissions, the climate has been responding in many ways to ensure a healthy environment.
 But there exists a tipping point, which if crossed, will warrant effective countermeasures.

 More than hundred countries across the globe responsible for a majority of these emissions, have made national climate commitments and pledges to curb their impacts on the environment.
-Building upon the first ever UNFCCC Ocean – Climate Dialogue, notable campaigner and US special climate envoy John Kerry said, “When the world talks about the climate crisis, the ocean crisis must be front and centre in that conversation.
-One way to ensure that happens will be to establish an ongoing forum for ocean issues here in Glasgow in the COP26 decision text”.
-Many marine scientists and conservationists considered the incorporation of the oceans in the UN Climate Regime as a “win”.
+Building upon the first ever UNFCCC Ocean – Climate Dialogue, notable campaigner and US special climate envoy John Kerry said, “When the world talks about the climate crisis, the ocean crisis must be front and centre in that conversation”.

-With the Paris Agreement, the recent COP26 summit in Glasgow among others, we can definitely say that we are off to a good start.
+With the Paris Agreement and other international agreements in place – such as last year’s COP15 deal, we can definitely say that we are off to a good start.
 However, much of this progress would require continual updates and revisions to make sure we are on track.
 By taking certain issues head-on and using nature-based solutions, we can certainly ensure a secure and resilient ecosystem for the years to come.

 If you liked learning how climate change can affect the ocean, you might also like: 10 Plastic Pollution in the Ocean Facts You Need to Know